joseanmarsol/Applied-Machine-Learning-in-Python/README.md

 The first step in answering this question is understanding when and why a resident might fail to comply with a blight ticket.
 This is where predictive modeling comes in.
 The task is to predict whether a given blight ticket will be paid on time.

-The comßlete project is done in Python.
+The complete project is done in Python.

 ## Data collection
 We are provided two data files for use in training and validating the models: train.csv and test.csv.